hello!

 You have come to this site at a particular moment, in which my practices are changing.

-• Relational and mindbody practices such as contact improvisation and meditation
+• Relational mindbody practices such as contact improvisation, meditation (vipassana & metta), butoh, and tai chi

 • Attentional spaces and human-computer interfaces for mindfulness, presentness and affective attunement

-• Keeping abreast of meaningful/critical/dystopian AI futures and possibilities
+• Keeping abreast of meaningful/critical/dystopian AI futures -- specifically, its intersection with psychoanalysis and psychotherapy

 • Repairing and crafting technology at Outside Computers